-5.9.4.1.
+5.98.4.1.
 Small Wind Energy Generating Systems

-Small Wind Energy Generation Systems (SWEGS) shall be permitted in all land use designations in the Town provided that they conform to the Town's Zoning By-law and Federal and Provincial regulations.
+As required by the Provincial Planning Policy Statement, Small Wind Energy Generation Systems (SWEGS) shall be permitted in all land use designations in the Town provided that they conform to the Town's Zoning By-law and Federal and Provincial regulations.
 Council will develop provisions in the Zoning By-law to implement this policy.
 Where a proposal for a SWEGS does not meet the provisions established by Council in the Zoning By-law, Council will consider an application to amend the Zoning By-law.
 As part of Council review, the proponent will be required to prepare and submit a planning study which is completed to the satisfaction of Council that addresses the potential impacts of the wind generation system on the adjacent sensitive land uses, and explain how such impacts may be mitigated.

-5.9.4.2 Commercial Wind Energy Generating Systems
+5.98.4.2 Commercial Wind Energy Generating Systems

 Given the typically large scale of Commercial Wind Energy Generating Systems (CWEGS), it is anticipated that these facilities will tend to locate outside of urban areas.
+However, the Provincial Planning Policy Statement permits renewable energy systems (including CWEGS) in settlement areas, in accordance with federal and provincial requirements.
 It is important to carefully regulate the establishment of these large systems, to ensure the compatibility of the land use, and the safety of neighbouring residents.
 As such, Council will develop policies for the establishment of such uses in the Town.